open-edge-insights/eii-core/README.md

 >
 > - Like the interface keys, OEI services can also have "Servers" and "Clients" interface keys.
 For more information, refer [config.json](https://github.com/open-edge-insights/video-ingestion/blob/master/config.json) of the `VideoIngestion` service and [config.json](https://github.com/open-edge-insights/eii-tools/blob/master/SWTriggerUtility/config.json) of SWTriggerUtility tool.
 > - For more information on the `interfaces` key responsible for the Message Bus endpoint configuration, refer [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces).
-> For Etcd secrets configuration, please add the below volume mounts with the right `AppName` env value in the new EII service/app `docker-compose.yml` file:
+> - For the etcd secrets configuration, in the new OEI service or app `docker-compose.yml` file, add the following volume mounts with the right `AppName` env value:
+>
 > ```yaml
 > ...
 >  volumes: